rogermolas/blogsite/content/posts/objc_class_name.md

 So whats **@objc** attribute?
 When you apply it to a class or method it instructs Swift to make those things available to Objective-C as well as Swift code.

-Most of time you see `@objc` when you call a method from a UIBarButtonItem or UIButton, you’ll need to mark that method using `@objc` so it’s exposed – both of those, and many others, are Objective-C code.
+Most of the time you see `@objc` when you call a method from a UIBarButtonItem or UIButton, you’ll need to mark that method using `@objc` so it’s exposed – both of those, and many others, are Objective-C code.

-In this case we will use `@objc` to name our subclasses `HeaderCell`, `ContentsCell`, and `AboutCell` in Swift
+In this case, we will use `@objc` to name our subclasses `HeaderCell`, `ContentsCell`, and `AboutCell` in Swift

 **Update our UITableViewCell subclass**
 ```